-The first and most important step to successfully removing local admin privileges is getting everyone to talk about it with an open mind.
+The first and most important step to successfully removing local admin privileges is getting everyone talking about it with an open mind.

-From a security perspective, restricting local admin is a top ACSC Essential Eight control and is widely viewed as being one of the most important things an organisation can do to protect itself against vicious cyber attacks.
+From a security perspective, restricting local admin is a top ACSC Essential Eight control and widely viewed as being one of the most important things an organisation can do to protect itself against vicious cyber-attacks.

 Running any business involves making decisions and compromises, and managing your security posture is no different.
 As a service provider that is part of the supply chain for hundreds of schools and businesses, we are constantly assessing the risks and trying to make the best decisions for both security and productivity.

 If you take cybersecurity risk out of the equation, many people would say, “Who cares about local admin privileges?”
 Allowing trusted individuals to have increased rights makes it easy for them to do their work.
 However, today’s threat landscape is very different from even a year ago, and technology has evolved to make implementing this control far easier than it ever has been.

 It no longer makes sense to take the risk.

 Apart from the fact that end users are now the largest and most successful attack vector for cybercriminals, our distributed workforce means local admin is now less visible.

 Previously, when someone needed escalated privilege to do something, it was discussed around a table and then discussed again a week later to revoke it.
 Now, privileges are often given in isolation via many one-to-one transactions.
 This leads to an identity creep and increasing security gap each time it is left in place.